Vishwamithra37/Mailserver_aiosmtpd_wrapper/README.md

 # Mailserver_aiosmtpd_wrapper
 So, You wanted to make a mail server in python?
 Great.
-You are at the right place!
+You are at the right place!.
+Python AIOSMTPD is here to save the day :).

 **A brief intro to SMTP:**
 <ol>